 Choosing a label that is made from pharmaceutical grade materials is crucial to ensuring that pharmaceutical products are safe.
 At UPM Raflatac, we assure the safety of our labels by using materials that have been rigorously pre-tested, meet applicable regulatory requirements for their intended use and offer a secured long-term supply.

-Developed, formulated and manufactured for regulatory compliance
+Pharmaceutical labels developed, formulated and manufactured for regulatory compliance

 Low migration pharmaceutical labels